Saudumm/scriptable-News-Widget/README.md

 ---

-__If someone would like to buy me a coffee 😊: https://ko-fi.com/saudumm__
+__If you'd like to support my work with a coffee 😊: https://ko-fi.com/saudumm__

 ---